What is Automated Software Testing?

 Benefits of Automation Testing

-But automation has many advantages and benefits beyond just cost that might be appealing to your organization.
-Some of the biggest ones include:
+Automation has many advantages and benefits beyond just cost that might be appealing to your organization.
+Some of the major ones include:

 • Improved Scalability - Automating your tests transforms the scale at which your test team operates because computers can run tests 24 hours a day.
 This allows you to run a lot more tests with the same resources.

 • Streamlined Releases - The traditional approach to software development sees all testing done after the product is developed.
 But if you use test automation, you can constantly re-test your application during development.
-This helps your release process becomes more efficient.
+This helps your release process become more efficient and allows you to catch bugs and issues earlier in development.

 • Delivery Speed - Automated software testing makes easy work of repetitive, time-consuming, and manual testing.
-It reduces the overall testing effort and by increasing the speed and accuracy of each test case
+It further reduces the overall testing effort by increasing the speed and accuracy of each test case.

 This might be a good time to add automated testing to your test plan.
 The first step in this direction is realizing that no test plan can be executed completely with automated methods.
 The challenge is determining which components of the test plan belong in the manual test bucket and which components are better served in the automated bucket.